derselbst/lazyusf/README.md

 ## TODO
 * be able to set total playing time
 * be able to set fading time
+* be able to specify multiple files to play sequentially
+* be able to switch between those files
 * double playing time, if wished
 * play forever, if wished
 * on SIGINT, StopEmulation, ReleaseMemory, fade out